leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

    Empty Vertex Groups panel.

-Vertex groups are maintained within the *Object Data* tab (1) in the Properties Editor.
+Vertex groups are maintained within the *Object Data* tab (1) in the Properties.
 As long as no vertex groups are defined (the default for new mesh objects), the panel is empty (2).